ConnectedHumber/MQTT/HCC_Sensors/README.md

 The program ttnHccBridge.py has been renamed hccSensorBridge.py to clarify which sensors are being monitored.
 The program takes readings from TTN and converts them to the JSON strings the Broker needs.

-The program loops continuosly processin TTN callbacks for the HCCSENSORs
+The program loops continuosly processing TTN callbacks for the HCCSENSORs

 It uses the python ttn library and therefore requires python 3 in order to run.